sysdesign-code/dev-sec-ops-demo/README.md

 In order to test and validate the pipeline, perform the following steps -

 - Step 1 - Kickoff the build process by pushing a code change to the github repo
-- Step 2 - Monitor the Cloud Build and check the build logs
+- Step 2 - Monitor the Cloud Build and check the build logs to ensure deployment is successful to test and staging
 - .
 - .
 - .